- Milton Brasher-Cunningham

 was Mr. Gainess reading the chapter that included Jefferson's diary.

-I invited a former student who had been in and out of prison for the previous twenty years and whose writing skills, though not so low as Jefferson's, allowed me to discuss with my class how much art imitates life.
-We translated certain of Jefferson's paragraphs into standard English so that students could see and hear cultural differences.
+I invited a former student who had been in and out of prison for the previous twenty years, to visit the classroom.
+His writing skills, though not so low as Jefferson's, allowed me to discuss with my class how much art imitates life.
+We translated some of Jefferson's paragraphs into standard English so that students could see and hear cultural differences.

 Lesson Plan for Song of Solomon

-Students are assigned to write an additional chapter, Chapter 16.
-The only guidelines for this exercise are that the chapter be at least 250 words long and that it must flow logically and artistically from the end of the book.
+As a culminating activity, students are assigned to write an additional chapter, Chapter 16.
+The only guidelines for this exercise are that the chapter must be at least 250 words long and that it must flow logically and artistically from the end of the book.